caterby/vldb2021_fauce/queries_featurization/Joins2Vec/README.md

 				        feature extraction from graphs
-		--wlk_h WLK_H         Height of WL kernel (i.e., degree of rooted subgraph features to be considered for representation learning) -lf LABEL_FILED_NAME, --label_filed_name LABEL_FILED_NAME
+		--wlk_h WLK_H         Height of WL kernel (i.e., degree of rooted subgraph features to be considered for representation learning)
-				        Label field to be used for coloring nodes in graphs using WL kenrel
-		-v VALID_SIZE, --valid_size VALID_SIZE
-				        Number of samples to validate training process from time to time